 Nyköping is located an hour’s drive south of Stockholm and a few minutes from the Stockholm Skavsta Airport, making it an easy side trip from Stockholm.
 With its location along the coast, Nyköping is also a good base for exploring the coastal islands or touring other nearby castles and the area’s many manor houses.

 The Nyköping Guiden (The Nyköping Guide) has a lot of good information on the city and surrounding area.
-The website is in Swedish, but seems to auto translate through Google, so can be used by none-Swedish speaking visitors.
+The website is in Swedish, but seems to auto translate well through Google, so can be used by none-Swedish speaking visitors.